 According to one study, the odds of a child becoming obese increased 60% with each additional 12-ounce soda he or she drank each day.
 A 12-ounce can of soda contains between 39 and 41 grams of sugar, around 10 teaspoons.
 Drinking sugar causes an immediate spike in blood glucose levels, making the pancreas produce tons of insulin to handle this rush.
 Excess insulin is immediately stored as fat.

 And soda isn’t the only sugar beverages parents should worry about.
 So-called “healthy” juices, sports drinks, and even milk are loaded with sugar that undoubtedly contributes to childhood obesity.

 Studies show portion sizes of foods offered at fast food restaurants and chain restaurants have increased significantly in the past couple of decades.

 Few studies show a direct link between portion sizes and childhood obesity.
 However, the World Health Organization’s website states that the super-sized portions of so many fast-food restaurants may condition children and their parents into believing these portion sizes are normal, thereby leading to large portion sizes of home-cooked meals.

 Children spend more time watching television, using the computer, playing video games.
-Many children also have smartphones in which they are always absorbed.
+Many kids also have smartphones in which they are always absorbed.
 There are also environmental factors.
-Many children live in neighborhoods that don’t provide safe areas for physical activities, such as public parks, playgrounds, etc.
+Many kids live in neighborhoods that don’t provide safe areas for physical activities, such as public parks, playgrounds, etc.

 One study showed each hour of watching television increased risk of obesity by 2%.
 This effect may be caused not just by the lack of activity, but also by the children’s tendency to eat the unhealthy foods constantly advertised on these programs.